lanmarc77/esp-audio-book-player/README.md

 not very stable and highly depends on the content that is actually played.
 The volume setting actually follows an x⁴ curve for translating % into power to fit our hearing.

-An 18650 battery with 2500mAh will most likely hold 50hrs assuming average volume levels between 50%...75%.
+An 18650 battery with 2500mAh will most certainly hold 50hrs assuming average volume levels between 50%...75%.

-# UI navigation
+# UI navigation / usage manual
 TODO

 # Uploading initial binary release